koshlan/Spatial/Fitting_Distributions.md

 ##Fitting Distributions

-This meant as repository of examples of R tools I have found useful for fitting distributions.
+This document is a repository of examples for using R tools I to fit distributions to data.

 ### Quantile-Quantile Plot

-At a miniumum, a Q-Q plot compares the data the fitted and empircal distribution.
+As a starting point, a Q-Q plot compares the quantiles of data from distribution (with given parameters) and the observed data.
-Y-axis values are teh empirical quantiles vs x-values predicted from a theoretical distribution.
+Here the values on the y-axes are the empirical quantiles; x-values are predicted from a theoretical distribution.

-Suppose we have some data that are normally distributed, and we test the data against a theoretical dataset drawn from a normal with parameters estimated from the samppe.
+Suppose we have some sample data that are roughtly normally distributed, and we test them against a randomly choosen dataset drawn a normal distribution with parameters estimated from our sample data.

-Departure from the 45 degree line calls into question whether the observed data comes form a population with different true parameters.
+In the plot, systematic departure from the 45 degree line calls into question whether the sample data comes from a true population with different true parameters.
+Notice that even in our contrived case, there is not perfect agreement.

-Suppose instead we wanted to test if the data might have come from a Cauchy distribution.
+Suppose instead we tested if the data might have come from a Cauchy distribution.
-We can fit a Cauchy distribution using the maximum liklihood method implemented in the **MASS** package via *fitdistr*.
-Comparision of the qqplots suggests that this is a poor choice of distribution.
-Specifically, the greater departure from the 45 degree line compared with a corresponding qqplot generated under the assumption of a normal distribution.
+We can fit a Cauchy distribution to our sample data using the maximum liklihood method implemented in the **MASS** package via *fitdistr*.
+Comparision of the qqplots suggests that this is a poor choice.
+Specifically, see the greater departure from the 45 degree line compared with a corresponding qqplot generated under the assumption of a normal distribution.

 ```r